KateChukwusom/Conceptual-data-pipeline/README.md

 ## Data Processing/Transformation:

--> Tradeoff: we trade off low latency for higher data quality and performance — ensuring that while insights may arrive a few minutes later, they are accurate, interpretable, and reliable enough for management decisions.
+-> Tradeoff: We trade off low latency for higher data quality and performance — ensuring that while insights may arrive a few minutes later, they are accurate, interpretable, and reliable enough for management decisions.

 -> Decision:;
 -> Raw data: All complaints (texts, messages, logs) arrive into the processing layer tagged with metadata: source, timestamp, language, region, etc.